serverpod/serverpod_docs/docs/04-concepts/05-logging.md

 :::info

-The Serverpod GUI is coming soon, which makes it possible to easily read, search, and configure the logs.
+The Serverpod GUI is coming soon, making it easy to read, search, and configure the logs.

 :::